Some prepositions are used to talk about time

 3. The preposition "from" is used to show the source or provenance.
 For example, "These are questions from Shakespeare", This wine comes from France".

 4. The preposition" from" is used to talk about origin or nationality.
-For example, "She is from Pakistan", and "They have come from London to witness the situation themselves".
+For example, "She is from Pakistan" and "They have come from London to witness the situation themselves".

 5. The preposition "from" is used to show the sender.
-For example, "A Letter from the Lawyer", and "A birthday gift from my uncle".
+For example, "A Letter from the Lawyer" and "A birthday gift from my uncle".

-6. The preposition "from" is used to indicate the material used in the process of manufacture.
+6. The preposition "from" is used to indicate the material used in the process of manufacturing.
 For example, "A lot of countries in the world grow grapes because most of the wines are made from grapes".

 7. The preposition "from" shows cause or reason.
 For example, "He fainted from blood pressure in the office today".